PaulNonatomic/AssemblyTemplate/README.md

 Should you wish to customise this file structure you can do so by duplicating the BasicAssemblyTemplate.json file and editing it to your liking.
 You can then set the `Template Path` field of the Assembly Template window to point to your new json template.

 # Package Template
-To create a new package right click in the project window and select `Create > Package Structure`.
+To create a new package right click in the project window and select `Create > New Package`.

 ![Unity_1Fp6aI0jh4](https://user-images.githubusercontent.com/4581647/219514581-65f16a2b-3284-4879-8e89-5669cc23328b.png)